-San Frediano's apse and campanile -- apparently there is a view that the tower was originally connected to the entrance, as would be expected, but that the church had to be re-oriented back-to-front during the 12th century renovations and additions because the circle of city walls that was being built at the same time cut too closely across the then entrance.
+San Frediano's apse and campanile -- apparently the tower was originally connected to the entrance, as would be expected, but the church had to be re-oriented back-to-front during the 12th century renovations and additions because the circle of city walls that was being built at the same time cut too closely across the then entrance.

 The platform covering the San Frediano footpath to the northern suburbs (and our free carpark), with the campanile behind